Camp Stew

 scooping camp stew out of a slow cooker.

-Crockpot Camp Stew is a hearty Southern favorite that brings together tender meat, vegetables, and a rich tomato base for a comforting meal.
-This simplified version uses everyday ingredients and the convenience of a slow cooker, making it perfect for busy weeknights or feeding a crowd.
+My Camp Stew is a hearty Southern favorite that brings together tender meat, vegetables, and a rich tomato base for a comforting meal.
 Whether you’re familiar with Alabama’s camp stew or trying it for the first time, this dish is sure to become a staple in your recipe collection.
-Also try my slow cooker busy day soup, or hobo soup.
+Also, try my slow cooker busy day soup, or hobo soup.

 This easy stew is pretty much from scratch!
 Here is all you need.
 Find the full ingredient amounts in the recipe card below the images.